Richard Joseph Farrell

 - Died June 10, 1977 in Great Yarmouth, England

-Before the 1953 season Turk Farrell was signed by the Philadelphia Phillies as an amateur free agent.
+After graduating from high school, Farrell was signed by the Philadelphia Phillies as an amateur free agent.
+He used part of the $5000 bonus to pay for his mother to visit her relatives back in Ireland for the first time in twenty years.
 The nineteen-year-old was assigned to the class A Schenectady Blue Jays where over a two-year span (1953-1954), he built an 18-18 record and a 3.30 ERA.
 He spent 1955 in the International League with the Syracuse Chiefs, going 12-12 with a 3.94 ERA and in 1956 he was with the Miami Marlins, going 12-6 with a 2.50 ERA.

 Phillies fans liked what they saw of the 6'4" hard-throwing rookie right-hander in 1957 when he was 10-2 with 10 saves and a 2.38 ERA in 52 appearances out of the bullpen.
 On September 3rd, Farrell was the winning pitcher for the Phils in the last of fifteen home games the Brooklyn Dodgers played at the Jersey City, NJ Roosevelt Stadium, 3-2 in twelve innings.
-After four more seasons of relief work with the Phils, "Turk" was traded to the Dodgers early in 1961.
+He pitched 2 innings in the 1958 All-Star Game, striking out four batters, including Ted Williams.
+He went 8-9, 3.35 with 11 saves that season.
+After an off-year that saw him briefly return to the minor leagues in 1959, he bounced back to go 10-6, 2.70 with 11 saves in 1960.
+"Turk" was then traded to the Dodgers early in 1961.

 Turk had spent a total of 19 seasons in pro baseball and his minor league stats show a 46-39 record with a 4.04 ERA.
 Farrell was now 37 years old and decided to move on to other things.